An Irish management, consulting, and outsourcing firm that provides technical and planning support to US Customs and Border Protection (CBP)

 A US-based communications and surveillance company.
 Leading supplier of license plate recognition software.
 Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
 Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.

 A Japanese IT company that provides the US government with biometric technologies used to target immigrant communities.

-A US manufacturer of security and inspection systems, which it provides to US border checkpoints and Israeli military checkpoints in the occupied Palestinian territory.
+A US manufacturer of security and inspection systems.
+It provides these systems to US border checkpoints and to Israeli military checkpoints in the occupied Palestinian territory.

 A U.S. military and government contractor that provides maintenance to the aircraft fleet used to monitor the US borders and beyond

 A US-based high-tech surveillance company.
 Designed systems for US immigration authorities to surveil and target immigrants and to manage mass immigration raids.
 Its predictive policing tools are used by law enforcement agencies and by Israeli security forces.

 A US-based financial services and bank holding company.
 Its subsidiary Pinnacle Bank has provided credit and loans to private prison corporation CoreCivic.

 A US-based financial services and bank holding company.
 Its subsidiary PNC Bank has provided credit and loans to private prison corporation CoreCivic.